Canol Project: History

-During World War II the United States was concerned about Japan attacking the west coast and cutting off supply lines to Alaska.
-They built the Alaska Highway to connect Alaska to the rest of the United States and conceived the CANOL (Canadian Oil) project to ensure a supply of oil from Norman Wells in the Canadian Northwest Territories.
-The US War Department decided to construct the project in April 1942 and it was assigned to the United States Army Corps of Engineers.
+The entry of the United States in World War II highlighted the strategic role and vulnerability of Alaska.
+Military operations in Alaska depended on fuel transported by sea from the U.S. West Coast, and the U.S. Army became increasingly concerned about the vulnerability of that supply line to Japanese attacks, particularly after the Japanese invasion of the Aleutian Islands and the attack on the Ellwood Oil Field in Southern California.

-The construction of infrastructure to Alaska via Norman Wells was first raised by the arctic explorer Vilhjalmur Stefansson, who proposed a water connection from the railhead at Waterways, Alberta to Norman Wells, and then a road to Fairbanks via Dawson City as an alternative to the Alaska Highway.
+The construction of infrastructure to Alaska from Norman Wells was first raised by the arctic explorer Vilhjalmur Stefansson, who proposed a water connection from the railhead at Waterways, Alberta to Norman Wells, and then a road to Fairbanks via Dawson City as an alternative to the Alaska Highway.
+Claims for oil in the Norman Wells area were first staked in 1914 by the geologist T.O.

-Oil in the Norman Wells area was noted as far back at 1789 when the explorer Alexander Mackenzie noted seepage of oil along the river that would later bear his name.
-Claims for oil were staked by the geologist T.O.
 Bosworth, and they were subsequently acquired by Imperial Oil, which drilled three producing wells and built a small refinery by 1924.
 Local demand was so small that refinery soon closed, but it re-opened in the early 1930s to supply the Eldorado Mine at Port Radium.

 The order to construct a pipeline from Norman Wells to Whitehorse was issued by Brigadier General Brehon B. Somervell, head of the Construction Division of the Quartermaster Corps, based on the recommendation of Colonel James Graham, the Dean of Engineering at the University of Kentucky.
 Graham based his recommendation on a one-day conference he organized, attended mostly by Army officials, where no one present was familiar with the area the pipeline was to be built.
 Somervill's directive set the completion date for the project as 1 October 1942, a mere six months after the order was issued, although Somervill later told a U.S. Senate Committee reviewing the project that at the time he thought the project might actually be completed by the summer of 1943.
+The US War Department decided to construct the project in April 1942 and it was assigned to the United States Army Corps of Engineers.